Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs

 \section{Proof of Lemma~\ref{lem.nonconvex}}

-We prove Lemma~\ref{lem.nonconvex} by providing a concrete constrained MDP example as shown in Figure~\ref{fig.cmdp}.
-States $s_3$, $s_4$, and $s_5$ are terminal states with zero reward and utility.
-We consider non-trivial state $s_1$ with two actions: $a_1$ moving `up' and $a_2$ going `right', and the associated value functions are given by
+We prove Lemma~\ref{lem.nonconvex} by providing a constrained MDP example as shown in Figure~\ref{fig.cmdp}.
+States $s_3$, $s_4$, and $s_5$ are three terminal states with zero reward and utility.
+We consider a non-trivial state $s_1$ with two actions: $a_1$ moving `up' and $a_2$ going `right', and the associated value functions are given by

-We consider the following two policies $\pi^{(1)}$ and $\pi^{(2)}$ using the softmax parametrization~\eqref{eq.softmax},
+We consider the following two policies $\pi^{(1)}$ and $\pi^{(2)}$ using the softmax parametrization~\eqref{eq.softmax}: